shaikrasheed99/springboot-twitter/README.md

 }
 ```

-### If we try to provide not existed User Id in the request body as follows Id
+### Follows - If we try to provide not existed User Id in the request body as follows Id

 * Request
 ```